veracode/veracode-api-py/README.md

 ## Use in your applications

-Include the library in your code and call the methods.
+Import VeracodeAPI into your code and call the methods.
 Most methods return JSON or XML depending on the underlying API.

 ### VeracodeAPI